emanoellucasml/Tic-tac-toe-in-C/README.md

 <h1>English</h2>

-A console program made in C that works as a hash game.
+This is a console application made in C that works as a hash game.

+<h1>Portuguese</h1>

+Esta é uma aplicação de console que funciona como um jogo da velha.